jorjik81/dusty-order9/README.md

 Clone repository to your local machine.
 Open repo root folder in your text editor(vs code or other). open index.js file in the terminal.
-Initialize your new Node.js project and instal inquirer packages by runnint in terminal, npm init -y, npm install inquirer@8.2.4 .
+Initialize your new Node.js project and instal inquirer packages by running in terminal, npm init -y, npm install inquirer@8.2.4 .